 Alpine Diaspora: Puerto Tirol (Argentina), Colonia Tirol (Brazil), Tirol (Romania), Villa General Belgrano (Brazil), Oxapampa (Peru), Swabian (South German) emigration to Transylvania/Siebenbürgen - see Danube Swabians.

-Joining other relevant geographical projects is very useful: Switzerland, North Italy, Ladinia, Slovenia, Friuli Venezia Giulia, German Language area, Italy.
+Joining other relevant geographical projects is very useful: Switzerland, French Swiss, North Italy, Ladinia, Slovenia, Friuli Venezia Giulia, German Language area, Italy.

 Y-DNA Surname projects and pages with Alpine origin/distribution:

 - Baumgartner different Haplogroups with origins in Switzerland, Austria and Germany.